-Samuel Otten is an associate professor of mathematics education and the Lois Knowles Faculty Fellow at the University of Missouri.
-In 2019-2022 he served as the Associate Chair for Learning, Teaching, and Curriculum and since Spring 2022 he has been the Department Chair.
+Samuel Otten is a full professor of mathematics education and the Lois Knowles Faculty Fellow and the Richard G. Miller endowed chair at the University of Missouri.
+From 2019–2025 he also served in departmental leadership for Learning, Teaching, and Curriculum.
 Sam received his PhD in 2012 from Michigan State University where he worked primarily with Beth Herbel-Eisenmann.
 He also earned degrees in mathematics from Michigan State University and in mathematics and mathematics education from Grand Valley State University.
 He grew up in the Upper Peninsula of Michigan where his mother was a teacher and his father was a farmer.
+He currently lives Northeast of Columbia, MO, with his wife, Chelsea (a drama teacher), and children, John, Harvey, Ruth, and Maggie.

 Otten, S. (2011).
 Cornered by the real world: A defense of mathematics.
 Mathematics Teacher, 105, 20–25.
 [Subscription version, Free version]